Nikita-L/test_task_quorum/README.md

 ## Add node

 1. Run: `make add-node`.
 On execution you will see enode string and ask to enter raft id.
-Copy raft id
+Copy enode string
 2. Open new terminal, run: `make node_1-geth`.
 Type: `var e = "` and paste copied enode string, type `";`.
 Press *Enter*.
 Provide `raft.addPeer(e);` and press *Enter*.
 There you will see number that represent your raft id, copy it
 3. Open previous terminal and paste copied raft id